-How many times have you caught yourself ignoring service emails just because they sounded too dead?
+How many times have you caught yourself ignoring service emails just because they sounded too monotonous?
 Or too boring?
-Or plain lifeless?
+Or just plain lifeless?

-Customer service email response templates that read like a robot wrote them are a turn off for more people than one can think of.
+Customer service email response templates that read like they were written by a robot are a turn off for more people than one can think of.

 This fact isn’t just applicable to customer service emails.
 Even a good email marketing campaign calls for personalization with customer service email response templates.